top of page

 Do NOT store your fresh loaf or the rolls in the refrigerator; this will accelerate the staling process and cause artisan bread to dry out prematurely.

 Depending on the ingredients and moisture your loaf is best eaten within 3-5 days of being baked.
 Keep it in a bread box or plastic bag.
 To bring a day-old slice of bread back to life, just pop it in the toaster.
-Actually my husband prefers to put it in the microwave for a few seconds.
 An easy way to always have fresh bread is to slice the loaf and freeze it.

-If you do not eat the rolls right away, put them in the freezer and reheat in the oven, airfryer or on your toaster.
-The best way to reheat rolls is to put them frozen in a cold convection oven, set Convection Bake temperature to 285 Degree Fahrenheit (140 Degree Celcius), turn the oven off after about 10 minutes.
-Leave them in the oven for a couple more minutes if you like or if the core is still frozen a bit.
-Airfryer works as well, but you have to adjust time and temperature.
+The best way to reheat rolls is to put them frozen in a cold convection oven, set Convection Bake temperature to 285 Degree Fahrenheit (140 Degree Celcius), turn the oven off after about 10-12 minutes.
+Leave them in the oven for a couple more minutes if you like or if the core is still frozen.

 Please contact me if you have any questions.